Skip to content

 • Claims ratio — MOH publishes the claims-paid-to-premium ratio.
 Higher is better for policyholders.

-• Rider availability — a deductible/co-pay rider (formerly "as-charged" riders before 2021) covers the 5% co-payment + deductible.
-Not all insurers offer these at all ward tiers now.
+• Rider availability — a deductible/co-pay rider covers most of the 5% co-payment + deductible (subject to the 2024 5% minimum).
+Not all insurers offer these at all ward tiers.

-• Step-down ease — switching ward class (e.g. private → A restructured in your 60s to cut premiums) requires no medical underwriting within the same insurer.
+• Step-down ease — switching ward class within the same insurer requires no medical underwriting.
 Step-ups (A → private) require fresh underwriting.

 Is MediShield Life compulsory?

 Yes — you're auto-enrolled at citizenship or PR grant.
-The Ministry of Health and CPF Board designed it so every Singaporean has a baseline.
 You can opt out of IP (keep only MSHL), but you cannot opt out of MSHL itself.

 Reasons to stay on MSHL-only: